Tim Väyrynen: Viktoria Köln

 On 30 January 2015, Väyrynen left Dortmund II and joined fourth tier Regionalliga West side Viktoria Köln on loan for the remainder of the 2014–15 season.
 On 14 February, he scored in his league debut against SV Rödinghausen.

 Dynamo Dresden

 On 3 July 2015, he joined Dynamo Dresden.
 On 25 July 2015, Väyrynen scored on his Dynamo Dresden 3.
 Liga debut against Stuttgart II besides assisting two goals.
 During season 2015–16 he gained 14 caps and scored 3 goals.

 Hansa Rostock

 On 19 January 2017 it was announced that Väyrynen had signed a contract with Hansa Rostock.

 Roda

 After two seasons in Hansa on Väyrynen joined Roda JC on a one-year contract with an option for two more years.

+HJK

+On 17 July 2019, Väyrynen returned to Finland, joining HJK and signing a two-year contract.

+Tirana

+On 21 January 2021, Väyrynen joined Albanian club KF Tirana, signing a 1.5 years contract.

 KuPS

-On 2 August 2021, he signed a contract with KuPS until the end of 2022.
+On 2 August 2021, Väyrynen signed a contract with KuPS until the end of 2022.

+Vaduz

+On 21 February 2023, Väyrynen joined Swiss Challenge League club FC Vaduz on a one-year contract.
+On 20 December 2023, the club announced that his contract was extended until the summer of 2024.

+IF Gnistan

+On 17 July 2024, Väyrynen returned to Finland and signed with Gnistan in Veikkausliiga until the end of the 2025 season.
+He was named the Veikkausliiga Player of the Month in August, after scoring three goals and providing an assist in four matches during the month.

 International career

 Youth

 Väyrynen scored a hat-trick when Finland U21 beat Wales U21 5-1 in Bangor 14 August 2013 in UEFA U21 qualifications.